Join us for this Ecommerce Exposed episode as we dig into the good, the bad and the downright ugly of Black Friday 2023! Register now

 So, let’s explore some alternatives.

 Just because discounting isn’t always a great long-term solution, doesn’t mean that incentives aren’t something you should include in your strategy.
-You can include plenty of these, but you should do it on your own terms in a way that actually drives loyalty.
+You can include plenty of these, but you should do it on your own terms in a way that actually improves customer engagement and loyalty.
 What better way to do that than a loyalty program?

 Taking the time to set up a program that will engage and incentivize your customers can result in big rewards for your retention rates.
 52% of American consumers will join the loyalty program of brands they make frequent purchases from, and 79% say programs make them more likely to continue doing business with brands.